baijiacms/JavaQuestPlayer/README.md

 2. JavaFX mode does not support playing WebM videos, because JavaFX does not support it.
 The web browser mode depends on whether the browser supports it.
 Chrome generally has no problem.

 3. The web browser mode uses jetty technology.
 By default, an HTTP port 19870 will be opened locally for browsers to access.
-If you want to modify the port, just change "StartQsp(JavaFX).bat" file

-from
+If you want to modify the port, just change "StartQsp(JavaFX).bat" file source

 jre\bin\java.exe -jar -Dfile.encoding=utf-8 QspJavaFxPlayer.jar